The Recruiting Process

 Once you've decided to begin the endorsement process, we would like to get to know you.

-All prospective candidates are asked to complete a Candidate Introduction form.
-For example, you can review the previous,
+All prospective candidates are asked to complete a Candidate Introduction form which may be found at the bottom of this page.

 Once completed please email a .pdf version of this document along with your resume to contact@rccil.org.